olahallvall/FlowDance.Documentation/README.md

 ### FlowDance supports both Blocking call chain and Non-blocking call chain
 FlowDance supports to execute compensating actions in both in a blocking call chain and non-blocking call chain.
 The main diffrent between this two types is when the compensation actions will be called if needed.

-This figure illustrates a blocking call chain and how Span events are added to a event stream as the execution of the call chain continues.
+The figure below illustrates a blocking call chain and how Span events are added to a event stream as the execution of the call chain continues.
 No compensation actions will be perform **before the rootspan has been closed**.
 ![Blocking call chain](Images/BlockingCallChain.png)

-This figure illustrates a non-blocking call chain and how Span events are added to a event stream as the execution of the call chain continues.
+The figure below illustrates a non-blocking call chain and how Span events are added to a event stream as the execution of the call chain continues.
 Compensation actions can be performed **before all spans has been closed**.
 If one of the Spans thows an SpanClosedBattered-event the Compensation saga will start up and begin call compensation actions for all Spans regardless if the RootSpan (or other Spans) has been closed (Dispose) or not.
 This means the you get into a situation where two task trying to change to the same data in the database.
 The first task are trying for exemple adding Customer data, meanwhile the other task i trying to compensate for the first task and deleting the Customer data.
 This phenomenon is called race condition and is well known - [https://www.techtarget.com/searchstorage/definition/race-condition]

 ![Non-blocking call chain](Images/NonBlockingCallChain.png)